Frequently Asked Question’s (FAQ’s)

 15. How does the county come up with the assessed value?

 Assessed Values are determined by the estimated Market Value of your property.
 This is based on the sales of comparable properties in your neighborhood.
-Due to the variations in properties and the inability to account for uniqueness of each property, it’s always a good idea to appeal if there is a basis to do so.
+Due to the variations in properties and the inability to account for uniqueness of each property, this can be very difficult to do without help from The TaxBloom Group.

 16. Do I need to send you the original documents that you sent to me?